-Statements in this Annual Report that are not historical in nature, including those concerning the Company's current expectations about its future requirements and needs, are "forward-looking" statements as defined in Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements are identified by words such as "may," "should," "expects," "provides," "anticipates," "assumes," "can," "will,"
+Statements in this Annual Report that are not historical in nature, including those concerning the Company's current expectations about its future requirements and needs, are "forward-ooking" statements as defined in Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the Private Securities Litigation Reform Act of 1995.
+Forward-looking statements are identified by words such as "may," "should," "expects," provides, "anticipates." "assumes," "can," will."

-"meets," "could," "likely," "intends," "might," "predicts," "seeks," "would," "believes," "estimates," "plans," "continues," or "outlook" or similar expressions.
-These forward-looking statements reflect our current expectation about our future requirements and needs, results, levels of activity, performance, or achievements.
-Some of the factors that could cause actual results to differ materially from the forward-looking statements contained herein include, without limitation; failure to achieve expected utilization rates, billing rates, and the number of revenue-generating professionals; inability to expand or adjust our service offerings in response to market demands; our dependence on renewal of client-based services; dependence on new business and retention of current clients and qualified personnel; failure to maintain third-party provider relationships and strategic alliances: inability to license technology to and from third parties; the impairment of goodwill; various factors related to income and other taxes; difficulties in successfully integrating the businesses we acquire and achieving expected benefits from such acquisitions; risks relating to privacy, information security, and related laws and standards; and a general downturn in market conditions.
-These forward-looking statements involve known and unknown risks, uncertainties and other factors, including, among others, those described under Item 1A.
-"Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2015, that may cause actual results, levels of activity, performance or achievements to be materially different from any anticipated results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
-We disclaim any obligation to update or revise any forward-looking statements as a result of new information or future events, or for any other reason.
+"meets," "could," "likely," "intends," "might," "predicts," "seeks," "would," "believes," "estimates," "plans," These forward-looking statements reflect requirements and needs, results, levels of activity, performance, or achievements.
+Some to differ materially from the forward-looking rates, billing rates, and the number of revenueand retention of current clients and qualified relationships and strategic alliances; inability to the impairment of goodwill; various factors in successfully integrating the businesses we acquire and achieving expected benefits from acquisition of Innosight or any material delay in privacy, information security, and related laws and standards; and a general downturn in market conditions.
+These forward-looking statements involve known and unknown risks, uncertainties in our Annual Report on Form 10-K for the actual results, levels of activity, performance or anticipated results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+We disclaim any or future events, or for any other reason.

 - in LinkedIn.com/company/HuronConsulting

-- Facebook.com/HuronConsulting
+- f Facebook.com/HuronConsulting

-- @Huron Twitter.com/Huron
+- Twitter.com/Huron

-- g+ Google.com/+HuronConsulting